HexmosTech/Ansika/README.md

 ### Local Testing

-You can effortlessly test installation or configuration tasks by executing the binary file within a Docker container locally.
-We recommend utilizing a Docker container for testing due to its provision of an isolated platform and package independence, ensuring rigorous evaluation of your Ansible installation instructions and binary file.
+We recommend testing the binary within a Docker container first.
+Docker isolates your Ansible installation and binary file execution from the rest of your system.
 Here's the procedure:

 - Begin by pulling the Ubuntu 20.04 image from Docker Hub :
  ```bash